1924 Washington Huskies football team: California

 "Despite the setback at Oregon's hands, the Purple Tornado came back with a zest the next Saturday and fought its way to tie, with the great Golden Bear team from Berkeley.
 Washington gained a 7 to 7 tie.

 But only by looking at the score board could the fans see Washington's even showing against the Berkeley team.
 Using the same deceptive spin play which featured their attack on their last showing in the Stadium in 1922, the Bruins forced Washington throughout the entire game on November 8.

 A Washington blunder gave its score when a partly blocked punt was recovered by California on the 30-yard line while the Huskies stood watching the ball roll.
 Had it not been for this lapse of memory Washington might have won that game.
 Jabs, Bear fullback, bucked the ball over on line plays, and Carlson converted the try-for-point.

 Out-played but not out-fought and with but five minutes to go, California holding the ball, McRae recovered a Bruin fumble on the 30-yard line.
 Lillis was sent in for McRae and received a pass on the first play for a substantial gain.
 The same play which netted a touchdown in the famous Navy game.
 A short pass, Wilson to Guttormsen, netted more yardage.
 George Wilson then got away to a 27-yard run on a crisscross around the right end to the 12-yard line.
 Here the Bears held and on the fourth down with seven yards to go, Wilson tossed a well masked pass to the fleet footed Guttormsen who carried the ball over for a touchdown.

 With one minute to go, and a chance to tie the score, Harold Shidler went in to convert the try-for-point.
 He did so to the satisfaction of thirty thousand howling fans.

-Tut Imlay's splendid open field running and Captain Horrell's line playing stood out for California.
+Tut Imlay's open field running and Captain Horrell's line playing stood out for California.

 Harold Patton, Wilson and Tesreau played great ball throughout the game.

 California showed a superior set of wingmen, Guttormsen being downed in his track repeatedly."

 The reference to the "famous Navy game" refers to a play in the second half of the 1924 Rose Bowl.
 This was a 12-yard touchdown pass from quarterback Fred Abel to left guard James Bryan where an unbalanced line made the guard an eligible receiver.